 In August 2018, the FASB issued ASU 2018-13 (Topic 820), Fair Value Measurement: Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, reducing certain disclosures concerning the fair value hierarchy.
-The guidance is effective for the Company in annual periods beginning after December 15, 2019, and interim periods within those annual periods.
-The adoption of this guidance does not have a material impact on the Company's condensed financial statements.
+The guidance was effective for the Company effective January 1, 2020 and did not have a material impact on the Company's financial statements.